astridx/meinblog/content/posts/joomla/22joomla-parameter.en.md

 - for the whole component (all items of the component) and
 - for a menu item.

-If a parameter is set for the three possibilities, the following hierarchy applies in Joomla by default:
+If a parameter is set for all of the three possibilities, the following hierarchy applies in Joomla by default:

 - The menu item beats everything.
 - After that, the parameter that applies specifically to the item takes precedence.